top of page

 How do we solve this conundrum?

 1. Discuss money with your people.
-If you rush out and start asking everyone you meet it’s not going to end well.
+If you rush out and start asking everyone you meet, it won’t end well.
 Start with people you trust.

 2. Make it a regular-ish conversation.
 Once every 5-10 years probably won’t cut it.